Small and old ruins in Visby:

 The traditions tell us that St. Lars probably was one of the two Russian churches that were built by merchants from Novgorod.
 The church of St. Lars got its name from St. Laurentius that was grilled to death in the 3rd century.
 The church was built in the 12th century.
 Despite its different shape, it was built by craftsmen from Gotland.

-The church of Drotten was built in the 13th century.
+The church was established during the 11th century, and is one of the smallest ruins.
 It was built to the Holy Trinity, St. Trinitatis.
 The church

 is usually called Drotten - an Old Norse name for ruler or God........